-The Lillian & Selig Glick Sanctuary, which can seat nearly 500 people, is the focus of the renovation.
-The sanctuary’s two-tiered bimah will be lowered to be closer to eye level and provide accessibility to all congregants.
-Extensive lighting work and the installation of a partial dropped ceiling will highlight the structure and surround the bimah and newly installed ark with natural light.
-The sanctuary’s fixed pews will be removed in favor of flexible seating arrangements for more intimate gatherings.
-Refreshed woodwork and modular carpet tiles throughout the sanctuary and an updated kitchen will serve to deliver a modernized aesthetic to the building, originally built in 1959.
+The Lillian & Selig Glick Sanctuary, which can seat nearly 500 people, was the focus of the renovation.
+The sanctuary’s two-tiered bimah was lowered to be closer to eye level and provide accessibility to all congregants.
+Extensive lighting work and the installation of a partial dropped ceiling highlights the structure and surround the bimah and newly installed ark with natural light.
+The sanctuary’s fixed pews were removed in favor of flexible seating arrangements for more intimate gatherings.
+Refreshed woodwork and modular carpet tiles throughout the sanctuary and an updated kitchen serve to deliver a modernized aesthetic to the building, originally built in 1959.

-Kaplan is providing design/build mechanical, electrical, and plumbing services for the project.
-Energy-efficient heating and air conditioning systems and other infrastructure upgrades will streamline maintenance costs and provide a more comfortable environment for the 250-family congregation.
+Kaplan provided design/build mechanical, electrical, and plumbing services for the project.
+Energy-efficient heating and air conditioning systems and other infrastructure upgrades streamline maintenance costs and provide a more comfortable environment for the 250-family congregation.